naturalatlas/leaflet-transitionedicon/README.md

 The main options to note are:

-   - `cssTransitionName` – The name to use for CSS classes (see below)
+   - `cssTransitionName` – The name to use for transition classes (see below)
    - `cssTransitionJitterIn` – Milliseconds of jitter before the marker is displayed.
-Good for staggering results into view to prevent a bunch of icons coming into view all at once, which can be overwhelming.
    - `cssTransitionJitterOut` – Milliseconds of jitter to wait before removing a marker.
-Useful for staggering the removal of markers.

-Using `cssTransitionName`, the plugin will create the following classes with the appropriate timing to trigger transitions:
+Using `cssTransitionName`, the plugin will apply classes that represent the transition lifecycle.
+For example implementation, check out the [demo code](./demo/index.html).

 ```css
 .my-transition { } /* always on element, from birth to death */